PanZWarzywniaka/olek-site/src/lib/posts/location-search-bar-using-sveltekit.md

 ## Introduciton

-When I was coding my [map making website](maps.olek.site) got to an issue of how to create a responsive location search box like one on Google maps:
+When I was coding my <a href="https://maps.olek.site/" target="_blank">map making website</a> got to an issue of how to create a responsive location search box like one on Google maps:

 ![alt text](google_search_box.gif)